AI Agent Tools: What Business Teams Need to Decide

 1. Agent Frameworks (Build From Scratch)

 These are the foundational tools for developers who want full control over agent behavior.
-For a deeper comparison of the main options, see our guide to AI agent frameworks.
+For a deeper shortlist of production trade-offs, see our agentic AI frameworks comparison, then use the broader AI agent frameworks guide if you need the underlying architecture layer explained.

 LangChain / LangGraph The most widely adopted agent framework.
 LangChain provides the building blocks - chains, tools, and memory - while LangGraph adds stateful, multi-step orchestration with graph-based workflows.